LGBTQ+ History Month

 Dr Brian Gazzard

-Dr Brian Gazzard joined Westminster and St Stephen's Hospital as a consultant in 1978.
-His main interest was the pathogenesis pf cancer of the colon but shortly after his arrival, Adam Lawrence referred to him one of the first patients in the UK with AIDS.
-The subsequent rapid increase of the St Stephens Centre was facilitated by Gazzard and other General Managers who allowed Infectious Diseases and Private Patients wing to be used for the care of patients with HIV.
+Dr Brian Gazzard joined Westminster and St Stephen’s Hospital as a consultant in 1978.
+His main interest was the pathogenesis of cancer of the colon but shortly after his arrival, Adam Lawrence referred to him one of the first patients in the UK with AIDS.
+The subsequent rapid increase of the St Stephen’s Centre was facilitated by Gazzard and other general managers who allowed the infectious diseases and private patients wing to be used for the care of patients with HIV.

-The rapidly increasing epidemic led Dr Gazzard to change from being a Gastroenterologist to a physician interested in the treatment of immune deficiency.
-He was the Clinical Director of this unit until 1996 but continued as Research Clinical Director for many years after.
-He was also the founding Chair of the British HIV Association (BHIVA) and the Chair of the Department of Health’s Expert Advisory Group on AIDS.
-In 2011, Gazzard was awarded CBE for services to healthcare in the Queen's Birthday Honours.
+The rapidly increasing epidemic led Dr Gazzard to change from being a gastroenterologist to a physician interested in the treatment of immune deficiency.
+He was the clinical director of this unit until 1996 but continued as research clinical director for many years after.
+He was also the founding chair of the British HIV Association (BHIVA) and the chair of the Department of Health’s Expert Advisory Group on AIDS.
+In 2011, Gazzard was awarded a CBE for services to healthcare in the Queen’s Birthday Honours.

 The Kobler Clinic

-The Kobler clinic was first opened on 13th September 1988 by Diana, Princess of Wales.
+The Kobler Clinic was first opened on 13 September 1988 by Diana, Princess of Wales.
 It was the first NHS service designed specifically for HIV patients.

 John Hunter Clinic (JHC)